Jalahni7/FitBit_CaseStudy/README.md

 ## This is my capstone project for the Google Data Analytics Professional Certificate.
 You can find the Tableau dashboard for this case study [here](https://public.tableau.com/views/CapstoneProjectFitBitUserStudy/FitBitUserStudy?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link).

 ## Ask:
-Analyze the FitBit dataset to gain insight into how consumers use non-Bellabeat smart devices and identify growth opportunities.
-Determine how Bellabeat might improve one of its products.

 ### Stakeholders
 * Urška Sršen: Bellabeat’s co founder and Chief Creative Officer
 * Sando Mur: Mathematician and Bellabeat cofounder; key member of the Bellabeat executive team
 * Bellabeat marketing analytics team

+### Task
+Analyze the FitBit dataset to gain insight into how consumers use non-Bellabeat smart devices and identify growth opportunities.
+Determine how Bellabeat might improve one of its products.

 ### Guiding Questions:
 1. What does a typical day look like for FitBit users?